fahmifahim/linux-daily/linux-admin-lpic1.md

 - Manage cron and at jobs.
 - Configure user access to cron and at services.
 - Understand systemd timer units.
+  - `list-timers` option shows the currently active timers with systemd

 The following is a partial list of the used files, terms and utilities:
 - /etc/cron.{d,daily,hourly,monthly,weekly}/